taicheeze/coag_model/README.md

 1. In the main model directory, locate the file 'Settings.h' and open it.
 2. Locate the line that begins: "#define OUTPUT_DT" and edit the value on the same line to reflect the frequency at which to store output data.

+# Modifying Initial Conditions

+If you simply want to run the same model again, but with different initial conditions, you do not need to generate a new model.
+Simply modify the InitialConcentrations.h file and change the values in the concentration arrays.
+There will be a string array above the number array that specifies which element corresponds to which species.
+There is a value array for the initial concentrations of fluid species, as well as arrays for each patch of surface species.
+All values are in SI units, so mol/m^3.

 # Modifying Other Model Parameters